Profile

 - Lina Abuaisha, an ActionAid Australia employee, has a picture of a Palestinian rioter hurling stones at Israeli security forces as her profile picture.

-- In 2022-2023, Save the Children Australia received AUD 8.4 million from ANCP.
+- In 2025-2026, Save the Children Australia is receiving AUD 8.4 million from ANCP.

-- On May 18, 2018, Save the Children and the Palestinian Center for Democracy and Conflict Resolution sponsored a workshop at the Dar al Huda kindergarten, “Training of Teachers on Positive Discipline in Everyday Teaching.”
+- On May 18, 2018, Save the Children International and the Palestinian Center for Democracy and Conflict Resolution sponsored a workshop at the Dar al Huda kindergarten, “Training of Teachers on Positive Discipline in Everyday Teaching.”

 - On May 26, 2018, the Dar al Huda kindergarten in Gaza held a graduation ceremony that included the mock killing and kidnapping of Israelis by children dressed as combatants.
 The simulation included sophisticated equipment such as drones, body cameras, military fatigues, body armor, and sniper camouflage.
 Children wore headbands representing Palestinian Islamic Jihad (PIJ), designated as a terrorist organization by the US, EU, and others.